-Under the microscope, the tumour cells of solitary fibrous tumour look similar to the cells that make up normal fibrous tissue.
+Under the microscope, the tumour cells of SFT look similar to the cells that make up normal fibrous connective tissue.
 These cells are called fibroblasts.
 The fibroblasts in a solitary fibrous tumour are arranged in what pathologists describe as a “patternless pattern”.
 Lots of small branching small blood vessels are also seen in the tumour.
 Pathologists sometimes describe these small blood vessels as having a “hemangiopericytoma-like” or “staghorn” vascular pattern.

-After the tumour is completely removed your pathologist will measure it in three dimensions but only the largest dimension is typically included in your report.
+The size of the tumour can only be measured after the entire tumour has been surgically removed.
+The tumour is typically measured in three dimensions but only the largest dimension will be included in your report.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in the greatest dimension.
-Tumours less than 5 cm are associated with a better prognosis.
-For tumours with cancerous features, the tumour size is also used to determine the pathologic tumour stage (see Pathologic stage below).
+The size of the tumour is important because it is used to determine the risk assessment score (see above).

-Solitary fibrous tumours are usually well-defined tumours but tumours with cancerous features can grow into or around neighbouring muscles, bone and blood vessels.
+Most SFTs are usually well-defined tumours which means they are separated from the normal surrounding tissue.
+However, tumours with cancerous features can grow into or around neighbouring muscles, bone and blood vessels.
+This is called tumour extension.
 Your pathologist will examine samples of the surrounding tissues under the microscope to look for tumour cells.
 Any surrounding organs or tissues that contain tumour cells will be described in your report.